Goodgulf281/Unity-SteamVR-Terrain-Teleportation/README.md

 # How does it work?
  - Tag your terrain with the "Terrain" label or your dungeon with the "Floor" label (which you may need to create first).
- - Make the changes to the SteamVR code.
+ - Make the changes to the SteamVR code as mentioned above.
  - Add this script to the Teleporter object (SteamVR>InteractionSystem>Teleport>Prefabs>Teleporting) in your scene hierarchy.
  - In the Teleporter object link the OnTeleportSucceeded event to the Teleported() event in this script.
  - Place one TeleportPoint in the terrain or dungeon close to the Player.
 Jumping to this point will first trigger the script.